jovian-temple/lambda-netspeed/README.md

-This python based project will create a docker container and deploy it to AWS Lambda.
+This python based project will create a docker container and deploy it to AWS Lambda using the AWS CLI (instructions below)

 Invoking the function will return network speed information.